Janice Connolly: Personal life

 Connolly is married with two children and lives in Kings Heath, Birmingham.

-Connolly is the artistic director and founder member of the Birmingham-based Women and Theatre.
+Connolly was the artistic director and founder member of the Birmingham-based Women and Theatre.
 The company is committed to social change through new theatre and drama and in its mission statement, it states that it aims to make heard the voices of those who are not usually listened to.
 The company performs in a variety of settings including schools, arts centres, health centres and conference halls.
 She ran the Laughing for a Change project, funded by Time to Change, which encouraged comedians and audiences to talk about mental health; this culminated in a stand-up tour in 2014 featuring Seymour Mace, Rob Deering and others.

 In 2017, she appeared in the New Years Honours list in recognition of her contribution to community arts through her work with Women and Theatre.
 She was awarded a British Empire Medal.